by Janet Hoy.

 Growing up, my best friend and I were obsessed.
-We would spend our Saturdays going to the Cardinal library, getting kicked out at closing time, and sprawling out in her living room to keep reading.
-Our library was only open for two hours, four days a week, most of the books were horribly out dated, and we owned that place.
+We would spend our Saturdays going to the library in Cardinal, Ontario, getting kicked out at closing time, then going back to her place to sprawl out in her living room to keep reading.
+Our library was only open for two hours, four days a week, most of the books were horribly outdated, and we owned that place.
 I am proud to note that the legal age of fourteen for checking out an adult book was waived for us.
 Barbara Cartland, Erma Bombeck, and semi-naughty 1950s cartoons were ours for the taking.

 We were also insanely competitive.
 A friendly game of Payday usually ended with someone getting walloped over the head with the board.
 Naturally, our reading turned competitive as well: who read the most books in a week, who discovered the best book, who made it to library first, and most importantly, who got the newest Betty and Veronica comic.
 Looking back, I have no idea who was the ultimate victor.
 (I’m going to guess and say me.)